 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-If you understand the airline industry and have enough traveling experience, you can work as a travel agent and that too from your home.
-I have listed some top travel agent jobs to help you get started.
+If you understand the airline industry and have enough traveling experience, you can work as a travel agent from home.
+I have listed some of the best travel agent jobs to help you get started.

-While Instagram may have fooled you into believing that being a travel agent is a glamorous job, it doesn’t show you what’s happening behind the scenes.
-Sure enough, it’s fun to travel the world and be in a new country every week.
+While Instagram may have fooled you into believing that being a travel agent is glamorous, it doesn’t show you what’s happening behind the scenes.

-However, the job also comes with a lot of responsibilities and time management.
-Regardless of the time zone, you have to be in touch with your clients.
-Plus, you must be extremely organized and meticulous about detail to fulfill travel agent jobs properly.
+However, the job also comes with many responsibilities and time management.
+Regardless of the time zone, you have to be in touch with your customers.

 In this guide, we’ll discuss everything you need to know before booking your first client as a travel agent.